 If you are growing chives in warmer areas, your plants will keep producing all year round as long as you feed them and occasionally divide the clumps.
 Giving the plants a trim now and then also helps keep them growing through the years.

 Chives are just about disease free and the only pests of any problem are thrips.
-These can start off as one or two, but be carefull as overnight they explode into a mass chive feast.
+These can start off as one or two, but be careful as overnight they explode into a mass chive feast.
 They look like small black aphids, and like aphids these thrips will suck the sap from your chive leaves and ultimately kill the plant.

 Now you are an expert on growing chives, check out more herbs to grow: Growing Herbs